-Bad Liar: In the opening sequence of VII, the story is told by the point to both Archibald - by his Mooks - and four characters who are supposedly the Player Characters, to their mentor.
+In the opening sequence of VII, the story is told by the point to both Archibald - by his Mooks - and to Gavin Magnus by the elves who fought Archibald's mooks.
 Archibald's men are clearly lying about their version (they claim they bravely slaughtered the elven soldiers who ran in fear, when it's obvious that the opposite is true) but Archibald obviously doesn't believe them anyway.

 Badass in Distress: King Roland in both VI and VII.
 Shortly after the Night of Falling Stars, he's captured by the Kreegans, and while the Player Characters never find him in that game, they find journal entries written by him that give them clues to the Kreegans' plans; the game ends with his fate left ambiguous.
 In VII, the heroes are able to rescue him.

 Balance Between Good and Evil: The third game mildly involved this.
 The plot involved the Big Bad disrupting the balance between Good and Evil.
 However, the alignment of your party members was not really all that relevant.
 At one point you have to choose between an evil king, good king, and neutral king, and the choice turns all your party members into that alignment.
 This, again, has no effect on gameplay.

 Bag of Spilling: the end of the first game is the titular Gate To Another World that brings you to the second (and you can import your save in the second game).
 But, doing so resets your level to 7 and wipes all your equipment.